Header Banner

-How To: Work with Microsoft Excel's LOOKUP function
+How to Work with Microsoft Excel's LOOKUP function

 Whether you're interested in learning Microsoft Excel from the bottom up or just looking to pick up a few tips and tricks, you're in the right place.
 In this tutorial from everyone's favorite digital spreadsheet guru, ExcelIsFun, the 42nd installment in his "Highline Excel Class" series of free video Excel lessons, you'll learn ten tricks involving the LOOKUP function: